Metaswitch/clearwater-readthedocs/Clearwater DNS Usage.md

 Either way, you must

-*   create a `/var/run/dnsmasq/resolv.static.conf` file containing the desired DNS configuration (probably just the single line `nameserver <IP address>`)
+*   create an `/etc/dnsmasq.resolv.conf` file containing the desired DNS configuration (probably just the single line `nameserver <IP address>`)
-*   add `RESOLV_CONF=/var/run/dnsmasq/resolv.static.conf` to `/etc/default/dnsmasq`
+*   add `RESOLV_CONF=/etc/dnsmasq.resolv.conf` to `/etc/default/dnsmasq`
 *   run `service dnsmasq restart`.

 (As background, [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) is a DNS forwarder that runs on each Clearwater node to act as a cache.
 Local processes look in `/etc/resolv.conf` for DNS configuration, and this points them to localhost, where dnsmasq runs.
-In turn, dnsmasq takes its configuration from `/var/run/dnsmasq/resolv.static.conf`.
+In turn, dnsmasq takes its configuration from `/etc/dnsmasq.resolv.conf`.
 By default, dnsmasq would use `/var/run/dnsmasq/resolv.conf`, but this is controlled by DHCP.)